- Spanish:

 The Panama Canal Authority (Spanish: Autoridad del Canal de Panamá [ACP]) took over management of the canal from the joint U.S.-Panamanian Panama Canal Commission at noon on December 31, 1999.
 Created by an amendment to the Panamanian constitution as an autonomous agency of the Panamanian government, the ACP is charged with the administration, operation, conservation, maintenance, and modernization of the Panama Canal.
 It is also tasked with the care, maintenance, and preservation of water resources in the entire Panama Canal watershed.
 The watershed is essential to the operation of the canal, and it also supplies water to cities at either end of the canal route.

 The ACP is governed by a board of directors that consists of 11 members.
-The chairman, who has the rank of minister of state for canal affairs, is selected by the president of the republic.
+The chair, who has the rank of minister of state for canal affairs, is selected by the president of the republic.
 The legislative branch of the government designates one director, and the remaining nine members are appointed by the president with the concurrence of the cabinet council.
 They must be ratified by an absolute majority of the legislative assembly.

 Tolls